PEER Audit

 for B Corp Certification

-PEER (Performance, Experience, Emissions, Ranking) is a four-pillar digital audit framework that measures a website's sustainability, accessibility, and inclusivity.
-It produces an evidence-backed report covering over 200 individual checks — built specifically to address B Lab's JEDI Standards V2.2.
+PEER stands for Performance, Experience, Emissions, and Ranking.
+It is a four-part audit that measures how green, usable, and inclusive your website is.
+It runs over 200 checks and gives you a proof-backed report — built to meet B Lab's JEDI Standards V2.2.

 Individual checks